pshriva/cmpe281/README.md

 # cmpe281

-The pdf file contains solution to the load balancers different response problems.
+The pdf file contains multiple Screenshots proving the fix along with the analysis and explaination of the solution.